mzimbres/rtcpp/README.md

 =============

-  The design for node based containers I came up with, can be though as something between Boost.Intrusive (but less intrusive) and STL containers.
-It also offers more guarantees than STL containers.
-As an example, let us see the class bst, that has an interface very similar to std::set
+  The design for node based containers I came up with, can be though as something between Boost.Intrusive (but less intrusive) and STL containers and offers more guarantees than STL containers.
+Some of the things that are not properly addressed by STL node-based containers are:

+  1) Dynamic allocations (with system calls) on every insertion.
+To avoid that, one has to use custom allocators, however this does no solve all the problems.

+  2) Heap fragmentation that impact performance, specially for small data types like POD (plain old data).

+  3) More suitable when the container must grow on demand.
+If you do not need this feature, you are paying for what you do not need.

+  4) Unsuitable for constant time allocations i.e. allocations that does not depend on the container size and on heap fragmentation.

+  To understand how I address these problems, let us see a small example of the class bst, that offers almost the same interface as std::set.

   ```
   typedef bst<int>::node_type node_type; // Container node type.

   std::vector<node_type> buffer1(10); // Buffer of nodes in a vector.
   std::list<node_type> buffer2(10); // Buffer of nodes in a list.
-  std::array<node_type, 10> buffer3; // Buffer of nodes in an array.

-  // Since nodes have links, we can use them to form a stack.
-So let us link
-  // the stack.
+  // Links the nodes.
   node_type* avail1 = link_stack(std::begin(buffer1), std::end(buffer1));
   node_type* avail2 = link_stack(std::begin(buffer2), std::end(buffer2));
-  node_type* avail3 = link_stack(std::begin(buffer3), std::end(buffer3));

   // Now we need an allocator-like interface to the stack
   node_stack<node_type> stack1(avail1);
   node_stack<node_type> stack2(avail2);
-  node_stack<node_type> stack3(avail3);

   // Binary search trees that allocates nodes from buffer1
   bst<int> a1(std::ref(stack1));